1Password can import your iCloud Passwords from Safari. When you import iCloud Passwords:

 - In Safari or another browser, sign in to your account on 1Password.com.

 - Choose the vault you want to import your data into.
-If you’re importing personal data, choose the Personal or Private vault.
+If you’re importing data you don’t want to share with other people, choose the Personal, Private, or Employee vault.
+The name of this vault varies depending on your account type.

-- Click inside the dotted rectangle to open a file browser.
-Browse to your desktop and select the CSV file you created earlier.
+- Select inside the dotted rectangle to open a file browser.
+Select the CSV file from the folder you exported.

 Important